madskristensen/PrettyPaste/README.md

-# PasteR for Visual Studio 2012 #
+# PasteR for Visual Studio #

-Fixes pasting from Internet Explorer and Word by removing the extra blank lines
+Fixes pasting from Internet Explorer and Word by removing the extra blank lines.

+Works with:
+* Visual Studio 2012
+* Visual Studio 2013